How Do I Update the Copyright Date on my Website Automatically?

 Do I Need to Legally Copyright my Website?

-From what I’ve learned, anything affixed to a medium has an automatic copyright.
+From what I’ve learned, anything affixed to a medium has an automatic copyright (common law) because you’re using it.

 - goodsalt inc copyright dates